Aniketkumarroy/ugv_swarm/README.md

 ros2 launch ugv_swarm launch_slam_toolbox.launch.py
 ```
 this launches the online sync slam of slam toolbox. to configure the params use `params_file` argument. by default it uses `ugv_swarm/config/slam_params.yaml`
-to visualize this in use `ugv_swarm/rviz/mapping_one_bot.rviz`
+to visualize this use `ugv_swarm/rviz/mapping_one_bot.rviz`
 ```bash
 rviz2 -d <path to ugv_swarm>/rviz/mapping_one_bot.rviz
 ```

-To launch Navigation run the navigation launch file in another terminal after launching robot in gazebo and slam
+To launch Navigation run the navigation launch file in another terminal after launching robot in gazebo and launching slam
 ```bash
 ros2 launch ugv_swarm launch_navigation.launch.py
 ```